Amazon Sourcing Strategies: How to Source Products to Sell on Amazon

-Once you have an idea, go to Alibaba and contact manufacturers that are making similar products.
+Once you have an idea, go to Alibaba or similar platform and contact manufacturers that are making similar products.
 Explain your idea to them to see if it’s doable.

-Just remember that like wholesalers, manufacturers have minimum order quantities which can make the process rather expensive.
+Just remember that manufacturers have minimum order quantities which can make the process rather expensive.

 Best Sales Margins: Because you’re buying straight from the manufacturer you’ll get the lowest possible per-item price, which means better sales margins.